Working as a Licensed Practical Nurse (LPN)

 Completing an LPN Job Application

-nurse for hireMany job applications are submitted online but some are still hard copy.
-Before you start, gather a couple important documents:
+nurse for hireMany job applications are submitted online, but some still require hard copies.
+Before you start, gather a couple of important documents:

-• Employment History - You will the name of the facility, address, phone number, and supervisor’s name and direct phone number.
+• Employment History - You will need the facility's name, address, phone number, supervisor’s name, and direct phone number.

-• Education History.
-Gather the name, address and phone number of your high school and nursing school.
-It is a good idea of request an unofficial grades transcript from your LPN school in case your job requests it, although probably not.
+• Education History - Gather the name, address, and phone number of your high school and nursing school.
+It is a good idea to request an unofficial grade transcript from your LPN school in case your potential employer requests it, although it may not be required.

 • License Information - Make sure you know the date you took your LPN exam and in which state.
-Some employers do not require a copy of your license because Human Resources will do an online check to validate that you do have a license in the same state as the place you are applying to work.
-If you are looking to work in another state find out how to transfer your LPN license accordingly.
+Some employers do not require a copy of your license because Human Resources will do an online check to validate that you have a license in the same state as the place you are applying to work.
+If you want to work in another state, find out how to transfer your LPN license accordingly.

 • Follow Instructions - How you complete this online or paper application says a lot about you.
-Make sure to look up the correct spelling of words and use good grammar.
+Make sure to proofread for spelling and clarity and use proper grammar.
 Fill out all the spaces to the best of your ability.
 Not following instructions can indicate how you would perform with instructions on the job.
 You want to make a good impression!

-• Test Preparation - Many hospitals require a math test prior to hiring the LPN.
-Be prepared for simple ratios, IV drip conversions, medication names and purposes.
-Ask what is the cutoff for pass/fail.
-Be careful and take your time unless it is a timed test.
-The test may be part of the online application or something you take when you return for an interview.
+• Test Preparation - Many hospitals require a math test before hiring the LPN.
+Prepare by reviewing simple ratios, IV drip conversions, medication names, and purposes.
+Ask what the cutoff is for pass/fail.
+Be careful and thoughtful as you answer the test questions, and be mindful of time (especially if it is a timed test).
+The test may be part of the online application or something you take when you come in for an interview.

-• Submission - Before you turn in the paper application or hit the “submit” button, review all the information one more time and make sure it is complete.
+• Submission - Before you turn in the paper application or hit the “submit” button, review all the information again to ensure it is complete.
 Some employers will not accept incomplete applications.

 LPN Interview

 If you have been asked to come in for a job interview, there are a few important things to keep in mind.
-First, do some online research about the organization for which you are applying.
-What type of care do they specialize in and in what care setting?
-How many patients do they see per year?
-Learn as much as you can ahead of time about the job you are looking to get.
-What does the role do and not do in the organization.
+First, do some online research about the organization you are applying to.
+What type of care do they specialize in, and in what care setting?
+How many patients do they see on average?
+Learn as much as you can ahead of time about the job.
+What is the role's scope of practice within the organization?
 Wear the appropriate attire for the position and bring a copy of your resume.
 Practice potential questions and answers with a friend.
 There are many interview videos available online to help prepare you.

 More about interviewing in our LPN Interview Guide.
-For specific topics refer to the below:
+For specific topics, refer to the following:

 Starting Work as an LPNlpn work

-When you agree to a job offer and salary, the next step is that you are given a date to start work.
-It may be necessary to have a pre-employment physical exam done which can include drug testing.
-Prepare by purchasing any needed items such as nursing scrub outfits or a stethoscope.
+When you agree to a job offer and salary, you will be given a date to start work.
+It may be necessary to have a pre-employment physical exam done, which can include drug testing.
+Prepare by purchasing any needed items, such as nursing scrubs or a stethoscope.
 You will be issued a computer security username and password that will allow you access to timekeeping, medical records, and registration systems.
-You will need to complete several educational requirements specific to your role and department within the first couple days of starting in an organization.
+You will need to complete several educational requirements specific to your role and department within the first couple of days of starting in an organization.

 LPN Work Orientation Period

-The first month or so of work in an organization is called your orientation period.
-The purpose of an orientation period is so the organization can decide if you have the skills needed to do the job and for you to decide if the job is a good fit.
+The first month or so of work in an organization is your orientation period.
+The purpose of an orientation period is for the organization to assess if you have the skills needed to do the job and for you to decide if the job is a good fit.
 Depending upon your role and the setting, your orientation period may last up to 6 weeks.
-There will be a preceptor, or mentor, assigned to orient you and have you demonstrate competency.
-At the end of the orientation period there is usually an evaluation process to get performance feedback from your supervisor.
+A preceptor or mentor will be assigned to orient you and have you demonstrate competency.
+At the end of the orientation period, there is usually an evaluation process to get performance feedback from your supervisor.

 LPN License Renewal

-Once you have already obtained your LPN state license for the first time, there will be a date that your license expires.
-Pay closely to this date and refer to your state licensure requirements regarding renewing your license.
-Requirements vary from state to state – some states require only money to renew.
-Other states have additional continuing education credits (the number of hours varies) and proof before renewal is allowed.
+Once you have obtained your LPN state license for the first time, there will be a date that your license expires.
+Pay close attention to this date and refer to your state licensure requirements regarding renewing your license.
+Requirements vary from state to state – some states require only a renewal fee.
+Other states require proof of additional continuing education credits (the number of hours varies) before renewal is allowed.

 LPN Continuing Education Credits

-Some State Board of Nursing require a certain number of continuing education credits in order to renew your LPN license at the time of expiration.
+Some State Boards of Nursing require a certain number of continuing education credits (CEUs) to renew your LPN license at the time of expiration.
 Continuing education credits are accredited videos, articles, lectures, or conferences that provide education to the LPN to assure competency.
-Each state’s policy differs so refer to our guide to LPN CEU state requirements or via third party resource https://ce.nurse.com/RStateReqmnt.aspx for a list of all states and their continuing education requirements.
-Read more ways to obtain CEU's for LPN's.
+Each state’s policy differs, so refer to our guide to LPN CEU state requirements or via third-party resource for a list of all states and their continuing education requirements.
+Read up on more ways to obtain CEUs for LPNs.

 Advancing LPN Education Options